kschweiger/TDDIntroduction/markdown/the_basics.md

         return v1 + v2
 ```

 Now all tests are passing.
 We probably want that for all methods so let's add the tests for the others.
-After adding just the same tests (just changing the calcualtor method) we see that the test are passing even if we don't add a check.
+After adding just the same tests (just changing the calculator method) we see that the test are passing even if we don't add a check.
 The reason is that python raises TypeErrors for i.e. when strings are multiplied anyways.
 But e.g. a int and string can be multiplied w/o problems so let's change the parametrization to:

 `@pytest.mark.parametrize("v1, v2", [(2, ["6"]), (2,"6")])`.

-As expcted the test fail now.
+As expected the test fail now.
 Adding the same type check to the multiplication method makes them pass again.
-We should probably add type combinations like this to the other test aswell.
-Technically we would not need to add the check to substraction (since it always raises a type error) but we can use this and add a custom error message so the user knows why it fails in any case.
+We should probably add type combinations like this to the other test as well.
+Technically we would not need to add the check to the subtraction (since it always raises a type error) but we can use this and add a custom error message so the user knows why it fails in any case.

 With this we arrive at the following for the **tests**